Ericsson/codechecker/docs/usage.md

 recommended to suppress false positives on the Web UI only, because this way the suppression will be stored in a database that is unrelated to the source code.

+It is also possible to suppress multiple reports located in a specific folder or reported by a given checker.
+For further details see (this guide)[analyzer/user_guide.md#setting-with-config-file].

 ### Ignore modules from your analysis
 You can ignore analysis results for certain files for example 3rd party